wywy136/Notes/Tools/Shell Scripting.md

 ### If-else

-Must be spaces as show
+Must be spaced as shown:

 ```shell
 if [ <test> ]; then